vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 When you run this command, `vic-machine create` performs the following operations:

 - Checks for existing certificates in the folder that you specified in `--tls-cert-path`.
-- If no existing `server-cert.pem`, `server-key.pem`, or `ca.pem` certificates are present in the folder, `vic-machine` automatically generates them and saves them in the certificate folder.
+- No existing `server-cert.pem`, `server-key.pem`, or `ca.pem` certificates are present in the folder, so `vic-machine` automatically generates them and saves them in the certificate folder.
 - Automatically generates a client certificate and saves it in the  certificate folder.
 - Uses the automatically generated CA to sign the server and client certificates.
+- Automatically generates a `.pfx` certificate to allow access to the VCH Admin portal for this VCH.
+- Generates an `env` file that includes the environment variables with which to configure Docker clients that connect to this VCH.

+### How to Connect to this VCH

 After deployment, the Docker API for this VCH is accessible at https://dhcp-a-b-c.example.org:2376.

 You must provide the automatically generated `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to this VCH.
+For example, you can access information about this VCH from the Docker client with the following command:

+<pre>docker -H <i>vch_address</i>.example.org:2376
+--tlsverify
+--tlscacert=<i>path_to_cert_folder</i>/ca.pem
+--tlscert=<i>path_to_cert_folder</i>/cert.pem
+--tlskey=<i>path_to_cert_folder</i>/key.pem
+info</pre>

 ## Automatically Generate Server Certificates and Use Custom CA and Client Certificates <a id="auto-server"></a>

 This section provides examples of using both the Create Virtual Container Host wizard and `vic-machine create` to deploy a VCH with the following security configuration:

 - Uses an automatically generated server certificate.
-- Uploads the CA certificate for the custom CA that you use to sign the client certificates.
+- Uploads the CA certificate for a custom CA that you use to sign custom client certificates.
 - Implements client authentication with a custom client certificate.

-### Prerequisite
+### Prerequisites

 - Create or obtain the `ca.pem` file for the CA that you use to sign client certificates.
 - Use the custom CA to create and sign client certificates.